totaling upwards of eight billion.

 We must not, however, ignore the numerous difficulties that the human family faces even as we advance.

-These are essential:
+These 5 are essential:

 Globally, the gaps are getting worse.

-According to research, the wealthiest 10% of the global population owns nearly 190 times as much as the bottom 50%, with the world’s poorest people owning just $2,900 (in purchasing power parity) per adult.
+According to a research, the wealthiest 10% of the global population owns nearly 190 times as much as the bottom 50%, with the world’s poorest people owning just $2,900 (in purchasing power parity) per adult.

 Today, the top 10% of earners possess 76% of the wealth and receive 52% of it.

-meagre 8.5% goes to the poorest half.
+A meagre 8.5% goes to the poorest half.

 The poor must also bear the consequences of the world’s 48% carbon emissions, which come from the richest 10% of people.